johnelhagar/Noshow_appointments_analysis/README.md

 # Noshow_appointments_analysis
-Data Analysis of no show bookings in Brazil and understanding what metrics could possibly influence patient no show
+Data Analysis of kaggle dataset investigating no show bookings in Brazil and understanding what metrics could possibly influence patient no show